 CUSTER, S.D.
 (AP) — Custer State Park is set to reopen on a limited basis, a week after a wildfire closed the popular park in South Dakota.

-The park's visitor center will reopen Monday.
-Superintendent Matt Snyder asks that visitors be patient as the park evaluates the damage and repairs roads and fences.
+The park's visitor center also will reopen Monday.
+Superintendent Matt Snyder asks for visitors to be patient as the park evaluates the damage and repairs roads and fences.

-The fire has scorched more than 84 square miles (218 square kilometers) since it started from a downed power line on Dec.
-11. Officials say that as of Sunday, the fire was 95 percent contained.
+The fire has scorched more than 84 square miles (218 square kilometers) since it started from a downed power line last Monday.
+Officials say the fire was 90 percent contained as of Saturday.

 The park just south of Mount Rushmore National Memorial is a top tourist destination.